MaroufEbrahimi/travel-agency/README.md

 # Would you like to help and support me?
-* Star and follow my Github repository
+* Star this project and follow my Github repository ...
-...